translate/translate/docs/commands/pofilter.rst

---kde                use the standard checks for KDE translations --wx                 use the standard checks for wxWidgets translations -- identical to --kde --excludefilter=FILTER  don't use FILTER when filtering -tFILTER, --test=FILTER  only use test FILTERs specified with this option when filtering --notranslatefile=FILE   read list of untranslatable words from FILE (must not be translated) --musttranslatefile=FILE  read list of translatable words from FILE (must be translated) --validcharsfile=FILE  read list of all valid characters from FILE (must be in UTF-8)
+--kde                use the standard checks for KDE translations --wx                 use the standard checks for wxWidgets translations -- identical to --kde --excludefilter=FILTER  don't use FILTER when filtering -t FILTER, --test=FILTER  only use test FILTERs specified with this option when filtering --notranslatefile=FILE   read list of untranslatable words from FILE (must not be translated) --musttranslatefile=FILE  read list of translatable words from FILE (must be translated) --validcharsfile=FILE  read list of all valid characters from FILE (must be in UTF-8)